 —> Download flyer with abstract etc here: Empire workshop flyer MQ.

 Our first event in this project was a paired talk on our paired first exhibition, by Jo and Kate.
-Held at the ANU National Centre for Biography, on 31st May 2018, we spoke on Indigenous Lives Through Portraiture:.
-A podcast will soon be released on it—watch this space!
+Held at the ANU National Centre for Biography, on 31st May 2018, we spoke on Indigenous Lives Through Portraiture.
+That talk is now a podcast!
+Click on the link in previous sentence.